-In March 2020, ORIA, expanded services to include COVID-19 services to support clients during the pandemic.
+In March 2020, ORIA expanded services to include COVID-19 services to support clients during the pandemic.
+These services were extended though SFY21.
 These services included:

-- Conduct a Needs Assessment that addresses overall financial stability, housing, employment, social and emotional well-being, child and youth, and elders and health and medical needs. - Information and Referral on resources for COVID-19, 2020 Census, Unemployment Insurance Benefits, public benefits and new stimulus programs and updates on available services and resources. - Providing and/or Connecting with New Services, including addressing food insecurity, addressing gaps in childcare and employer outreach and engagement. - Education and Client Engagement offering opportunities to address social isolation through remote options, engaging volunteers to support.
+- Conducting a Needs Assessment that addresses overall financial stability, housing, employment, social and emotional well-being, child and youth, and elders and health and medical needs. - Information and Referral on resources for COVID-19, 2020 Census, Unemployment Insurance Benefits, public benefits and new stimulus programs, and updates on available services and resources. - Providing and/or Connecting with New Services including addressing food insecurity and gaps in childcare, employer outreach and engagement. - Education and Client Engagement offering opportunities to address social isolation through remote options, engaging volunteers to support.

-Challenged by the COVID-19 pandemic that affected LEP Pathway contractors' ability to provide in-person services and considering mass layoffs in the food and hospitality industries - where hundreds of LEP Pathway participants work as their first job in US, ORIA amended contracts by expanding the menu of services available to participants effective March 1, 2020 by including COVID-19 Response Services.
+Challenged by the COVID-19 pandemic that affected LEP Pathway contractors' ability to provide in-person services, and considering mass layoffs in the food and hospitality industries - where hundreds of LEP Pathway participants work as their first job in US - ORIA continued to include COVID-19 Response Services in LEP Pathway contracts through the SFY21 contract period.

-This allowed LEP Pathway contractors to offer expanded range of services to participants who didn't feel it was safe to be in the public.
-COVID-19 Response Services covered a wide spectrum of services from conducting updated Needs Assessment addressing financial, housing and employment stability, information and referrals on COVID-19 resources - to providing and connecting with new services including assistance with applications for Unemployment Insurance Benefits, addressing social isolation and providing information and referrals to community resources.
+These services allowed LEP Pathway contractors to offer an expanded range of supports to participants.
+COVID-19 Response Services covered a wide spectrum of services: conducting updated Needs Assessments addressing financial, housing and employment stability; information and referrals on COVID-19 resources; providing and connecting with new services, including assistance with applications for Unemployment Insurance Benefits; addressing social isolation; and providing information and referrals to community resources.

 ESL providers adjusted during this time and offered remote ESL classrooms.
-With this change in traditional in-person classroom, ESL providers and ORIA were tasked with addressing the digital divide.
-To help ensure students continue access to on-going learning, students with the greatest needs were provided computer equipment and connectivity to engage in remote ESL classrooms.
+With this change from traditional in-person classrooms, ESL providers and ORIA were tasked with addressing the digital divide.
+To help ensure students' continued access to on-going learning, students with the greatest needs were provided computer equipment and connectivity to engage in remote ESL classrooms.